Michigan Matters: Dissecting the Political Landscape

 Katonah Museum in New York: through January 23, 2022

-Oakland University Art Gallery exhibit” through November 21, 2021Prosecutors Reviewing Warrant Request In Dearborn Hit-And-Run Death
+Oakland University Art Gallery exhibit” through November 21, 2021Detroit School District Opening COVID Vaccine Clinic On Nov.
+13 For Eligible Kids

 Watch Michigan Matters, Sunday at 8am on CBS 62